-She shares online horse instruction addressing horse behavior, proactive horsemanship, empowering equine partnerships, the mental approach, and building confident equestrians.
+This is the Alternative Horsemanship with Samantha Harvey Remote Horse Coach's official blog.
+She shares her horse training approaches and strategies regarding horse behavior, proactive horsemanship, empowering equine partnerships, the rider's mental approach, and confidence-building in equestrians.

-She offers Horsemanship clinics worldwide, Horse webinars, Equine Retreats, Online Group Membership Videos, Free Daily Insight forums, and Individual Remote Horse Coaching programs.
+Sam also offers Horsemanship clinics worldwide, Horse webinars, online horse courses, Equine Retreats, Group Coaching Videos, Daily Training posts, & Individual Remote Horse Coaching.

 Please join me for my new group conference call series!